Failed Fertility Treatments Are Linked to Higher Heart Risks

 “I would want to make sure we’re comparing apples to apples,” says Copperman.
 “Two decades ago we might have taken a patient through six or 10 or 12 rounds of hormones and insemination and pills and shots.”

 Today, he says, the average patient gets about 10 days of injectable medications, and the majority of women conceive after one to two attempts.
 “It’s so much more streamlined, and it’s a world apart from the primitive technologies we used to use.”
-(Women in the study averaged three fertility cycles each, and no relationship was found between heart-attack risk and number of cycles.)
+(Women in the study averaged three fertility cycles each, and no relationship was found between risk of cardiovascular events and number of cycles.)

 Copperman points out—and Udell agrees—that women experiencing infertility might also have underlying health conditions that could affect their ability to get pregnant and their heart health.
 These could include polycystic ovary syndrome, obesity, high blood pressure or high cholesterol.